-Every Autumn/fall we get, whether we want them or not, a sizeable delivery of leaves.
+There are easy ways to make leaves decompose faster.
+Every Autumn/fall we get, whether we want them or not, a sizable delivery of leaves.
 To some they are a nuisance but to the rest of us they are a bonanza, maybe eagerly awaited.
 But when we get them we want to convert them into useful compost as quickly as possible.
 Composting takes time, so, how do leaves decompose faster?

 It’s easy, dry leaves will never rot if they stay dry but damp leaves will rot.
 Make them wet and they will turn into compost.
 Keep turning the heap to get more air into the mix because this will help it to decompose quicker.